juliana-hernandez/Analisis_numerico/README.md

-# XNum
+# .

-XNum is a web application designed to solve numerical methods.
+. is a web application designed to solve numerical methods.
 It is a simple application with a great user interface and is responsive for use on any device.

 The methods that our application solves are:
 - Bisection Method